bigdevwhale/marat555.github.io/README.md

-# Gökhan Karabulut Home Page
+# Marat Badykov Home Page

 This is the code for the [Marat Badykov Home Page](http://marat555.github.io).